Bonanza Boys Flight Notes Pictures Gallery Landed Airports Check Weather Not Flying Contact Us

 Zack (March 27, 2019)

-March 27th was an exquisite day!
-Heading over to Wing's Field (KLOM), I loaded Big Boy with all the baggage necessary for the inspection, airframe logbooks, and clothes for an upcoming conference in Atlanta, GA.
-After the pre-flight checks, I fired up the engine, ready to taxi out to the runway.
-However, a medical helicopter appeared, conducting an engine-out exercise above the runway, momentarily delaying my takeoff.
+March 27th unfolded as a pristine day!
+At Wing’s Field (KLOM), I packed Big Boy with the essentials: baggage for the inspection, airframe logbooks, and attire for an upcoming conference in Atlanta, GA.
+After completing the pre-flight checks, I prepared to taxi to the runway.
+A medical helicopter performing an engine-out exercise momentarily delayed my departure.

-Finally, the runway was clear for departure, I embarked on my flight plan navigating VOR-to-VOR, intending to practice tracking VORs and victor airways.
-Despite being VFR, I chose this navigation method as part of my ongoing IFR test preparations (I earned my IFR rating in December 2020).
-Departing from KLOM to PTW VOR, I requested flight following from PHL approach, later handed off to Reading Approach.
-As I turned towards Lancaster (LPR VOR), Reading altered my course slightly for traffic avoidance, followed by a similar adjustment from Harrisburg.
-Nonetheless, I navigated successfully from VOR-to-VOR.
+Once the runway cleared, I set forth on my flight plan, navigating VOR-to-VOR, practicing my VOR tracking.
+Traveling along the Victor airways.
+Although VFR, I utilized this method as part of my IFR test preparation [Note: I would earn my IFR rating in December 2020].
+Departing from KLOM to PTW VOR, I requested flight following from PHL approach and was subsequently handed off to Reading Approach.
+As I veered towards Lancaster (LPR VOR), Reading adjusted my course slightly for traffic, followed by a similar change from Harrisburg.
+Despite these minor course deviations, my navigation remained steadfast.

-Reaching the Dayton area, I spotted Moraine (I73), recognizable by a factory with three smoke stacks, a tall antenna on a hill, and a river's distinctive curve.
-Upon landing, I taxied to Brad's hangar and concluded an uneventful but memorable journey (That's what good pilots like).
+Arriving in the Dayton vicinity, I recognized Moraine (I73) by its distinctive landmarks: a factory with three smokestacks, a tall antenna atop a hill, and the river's unique curve.
+After landing, I taxied to Brad’s hangar, concluding an uneventful yet memorable journey—such is the nature of the pilot experience.

 Trip Metrics